Learning Outcomes

 A key aspect of the narrow rule is the possibility of intermediate examination.
 If it is reasonably anticipated that someone (like a retailer or the consumer themselves) will examine the product before use in a way that should reveal the defect, the manufacturer's duty may be discharged.
 The chain of causation might be broken.

-However, the mere possibility of examination is not enough; there must be a reasonable probability or expectation of such an examination occurring.
-If the defect is hidden and unlikely to be discovered through reasonable inspection, the manufacturer's duty remains.
+However, the mere possibility of examination is not enough; there must be a reasonable probability or expectation of such an examination occurring, and it must be the type of examination likely to reveal the specific defect.
+If the defect is hidden and unlikely to be discovered through reasonable inspection, the manufacturer’s duty remains.
+Where the manufacturer expressly indicates that the item should be tested before use and an intermediary fails to carry that out, liability can fall on the intermediary and the chain to the original manufacturer may be broken.

 Worked Example 1.1